Workers Comp Pre Settlement Funding

 These ARE THE ONLY STATES THAT ARE ELIGIBLE for workers comp loans:

-Alabama, Connecticut, Delaware, Florida, Georgia, Illinois, Indiana, Iowa, Kansas, Louisiana, Mississippi, Missouri, Montana, New Mexico, South Carolina, South Dakota, Vermont, Washington and West Virginia
+Alabama, Connecticut, Delaware, Florida, Georgia, Illinois, Indiana, Iowa, Kansas, Louisiana, Mississippi, Missouri, Montana, New Mexico, South Carolina, South Dakota and Vermont

-If both the state you live in and the state your workers comp case is in are not on the list above, you are ineligible.
+If a). the state you live in and b). the state your workers comp case is in are not BOTH on the list above, you are ineligible for workers comp funding.

 ONE EXCEPTION: If, in addition to your WC case, you also have a separate 3rd party lawsuit (premises liability or product liability for example) that is being handled by either the same or a different lawyer, and there are serious injuries associated with it, we can usually fund against that case.